cbcrg/piper-nf/README.md

 ----------------

-Piper-nf dependecies are also distributed by using a [Docker](http://www.docker.com) container which frees you from the installation and configuratin of all the pieces of software required by Piper-nf.
+Piper-nf dependecies are also distributed by using a [Docker](http://www.docker.com) container which frees you from the installation and configuration of all the pieces of software required by Piper-nf.

 The Piper-nf Docker image is published at this address https://registry.hub.docker.com/u/cbcrg/piper-nf/

-If you have Docker in installed in your computer pull it by entering the following command:
+If you have Docker in installed in your computer pull this image by entering the following command:

     $ docker pull cbcrg/piper-nf

-After that yuo will be able to run Piper-ng using the following command line:
+After that yuo will be able to run Piper-nf using the following command line:

     $ ./nextflow run cbcrg/piper-nf -with-docker